Last updated on April 14th, 2022 at 09:43 pm

 Ultra Green is an online store with a huge collection of plastic-free products for your household.

 Their mission statement is to offer their customers easy, small steps towards reducing waste in their everyday life.
-They believe that small changes in everyday life that have a big impact.
+They believe that small changes in everyday life have a big impact.

 To help with these small changes, they offer day to day products such as toothbrushes, soaps and shampoos, zero waste razor sets, cleaning materials for the kitchen and toilet, and much more.
 All their products are plastic-free and made from natural and eco-friendly materials such as copper, wood, bamboo, bee wax etc.